Katsevich-Lab/sceptre-manuscript/README.md

 library(devtools)
 install_github(repo="Timothy-Barry/SCEPTRE", subdir="sceptre_package/sceptre")
 ```
+A small package vignette is available [here]().
+Additional vignettes are to come.
+Access the Package manual [here](https://github.com/Timothy-Barry/sceptre_paper/blob/master/sceptre_0.1.0.pdf).

-Access the [Package manual](https://github.com/Timothy-Barry/sceptre_paper/blob/master/sceptre_0.1.0.pdf) here. **Note**: The package currently is optimized to run the analyses reported in Katsevich et al. 2020.
+**Note**: The package currently is optimized to run the analyses reported in Katsevich et al. 2020.
 The authors are working to make the package more general and applicable to other datasets.
-In the meantime, if you would like to use SCEPTRE to analyze your data, please contact Eugene Katsevich at ekatsevi@wharton.upenn.edu.
+If you would like to use SCEPTRE to analyze your data, please contact Eugene Katsevich at ekatsevi@wharton.upenn.edu.

 #### Reproducing the Katsevich et al. 2020 analysis